 One thing I wish I had been told about was how to cope with my new body shape, boobs that sprayed milk, hair that completely changed and how to deal with these issues when you have no time for yourself anymore.

-So, here are my top tips to help you through those first, tiring few months (or years!)
+So, here are my top tips to help you new Mums through those first, tiring few months (or years!)

-Breasts – First off, whether you choose to breastfeed or not, everyone will have leaking boobage after giving birth.
+First off, whether you choose to breastfeed or not, everyone will have leaking boobage after giving birth.
 Breast pads are the answer but when you have never bought these before and you are stood in a shop that is offering you disposable, washable, different prices, different sized boxes and you are sleep deprived you can be forgiven for feeling a little confused.
 I remember standing in Boots talking to myself about the options and reading the information out loud as if saying it to myself would solve my problem!
-I came to the conclusion that I could not be washing any more items so I opted for disposable pads.
+I came to the conclusion that I could not be washing any more items (it was hard enough learning how to be a Mum!) so I opted for disposable pads.
 However, that wasn’t the end of my issue as I found some brands were not very absorbent and I had some leakage.
 So it can be a case of trial and error, depending on how much milk flow you have.
-All I can tell you is that my favourite was Sainsbury’s own at £1.50 for 40 pads.

-Tracksuit Bottoms – The answer to this is just no!
-Just because you are now a Mum does not mean it is ok to start leaving the house in tired, baggy trackie bottoms and trainers – yes even if you are going to the gym, get down Primark and buy some nice workout gear (just coz it’s cheap).
-You are still you, so dress like you!
+The answer to this is just no!
+Just because you are now a Mum does not mean it is ok to start leaving the house in tired, baggy trackie bottoms and trainers – even if you are going to the gym, get down Primark and buy some nice workout gear (just coz it’s cheap).
+You are still you, so dress like you.

 Your lifesaver for bad hair days will be dry shampoo.
 If you haven’t heard of it, it’s basically shampoo in a can.
 If you don’t have time for a shower or the front of your hair looks a little greasy after a sleepless night, just spray this onto the roots, give it a rub and Voila refreshed hair!